Summary and typical use cases for different Quality of Service (QoS) parameters

 • The fastest way for DDS to send data is for the user thread to execute the middleware code that actually sends the data itself.
 However, there are times when user applications may need or want an internal middleware thread to send the data instead.

-• For instance, to send large data reliably, an asynchronous thread must be used (see Asynchronous Publisher QoS policy).
+• For instance, in RTI Connext 7.3.0 and below, to send large data reliably, an asynchronous thread must be used (see Asynchronous Publisher QoS policy).
+Starting in release 7.4.0, this is no longer a requirement.

 • In addition, this QoS policy can select a flow controller to "shape" the data flow sent by a DataWriter to DataReaders.
 "Shaping" a data flow usually means limiting the maximum data rates with which the middleware will send data for a DataWriter.
 The flow controller will buffer data sent faster than the maximum rate by the DataWriter, and then only send the excess data when the send rate drops below the maximum rate.